jinweijie/notify-me/README.md

    - Open the app and navigate to the webhook configuration section.
    - Provide the **Webhook Endpoint URL** where incoming call and SMS information should be forwarded.
    - Optionally, you can add **Webhook Headers** (e.g., authentication tokens) to include in the HTTP request.
+   - You can also specify the Webhook body template.
+Default is `{"type": "<TYPE>", "sender":"<SENDER>", "message":"<MESSAGE>", "timestamp":"<TIMESTAMP>"}`.

+4. **Configure HTTP**
+   - Open the app and navigate to the HTTP configuration section.
+   - Provide the **HTTP Endpoint URL** where incoming call and SMS information should be forwarded.
+   - Optionally, you can add **HTTP Headers** (e.g., authentication tokens) to include in the HTTP request.
+   - You can also specify the HTTP body template.
+Default is `{"type": "<TYPE>", "sender":"<SENDER>", "message":"<MESSAGE>", "timestamp":"<TIMESTAMP>"}`.

 ## Usage
 - Once installed and configured, the app will run in the background.
-- It will capture incoming calls and SMS messages and automatically forward them to the configured Bark server, via email, or through the webhook endpoint.
+- It will capture incoming calls and SMS messages and automatically forward them to the configured Bark server, via email, or through the webhook or HTTP endpoint.
 - Notifications will be sent to devices that have the Bark app installed, to the configured email address, or to the webhook server.

 ## Notes